 Titan Fitness Reverse Hyper

-With all the growing information that we have about repetitive spinal compression and its long term effects on degenerative disc disease, any home or commercial gym setup would be incomplete without the best reverse hyperextension machines.
+With all the growing information that we have about repetitive spinal compression and its long term effects on degenerative disc disease.
+Any home or commercial gym setup would be incomplete without the best reverse hyperextension machines for back rehab exercises.

-Designed by Louie Simmons, the world famous Powerlifting coach as a remedy to the consistent stress that powerlifters experience on their posterior chain, reverse hyperextension machines have caught on quickly.
+Designed by Louie Simmons, the world famous Powerlifting coach as a remedy to the consistent stress and back pain that powerlifters experience on their posterior chain, reverse hyperextension machines have caught on quickly.

 And rightly so.
 There are clinical studies that have proven what was always claimed anecdotally.

 The best reverse hyperextension machines are a terrific, low impact exercise for your lower back.

 If you regularly lift at maximal or near maximal loads on your compound lifts, like squats and deadlifts, then one of these machines can potentially ‘save your spine’, as Westside Barbell, the makers of the machine often claim.